 Despite the wide specs, the tight radius allows for easy turns.
 The fun part is that even with wide specs, you can still make turns like you would with basic skis

-Another notable feature is their light weight.
-Despite their excellent carving performance, they weigh less than 2000g.
-You can take them to any mountain without hesitation.
-As for bindings, skis with a relatively short tail and bindings that suppress the boot welt are a good match, especially considering grip in the latter half of turns.
-Maker's KINGPIN is a prime example.
+Next, the lightness is noteworthy.
+Despite its excellent carving performance, it weighs less than 2000g.
+You can take it to any mountain without hesitation.
+As for bindings to pair with it, since it's a ski with a relatively short tail setting, and considering grip performance in the latter half of turns, bindings that reduce the boot welt are a good match.
+For example, Maker's KINGPIN is a prime example.

 FACTION | DANCER 1